aineko-dev/aineko/docs/quickstart.md

     $ poetry run aineko service stop
     ```

 **So that's it to get an Aineko pipeline running.
-We hope that was smooth for you.**
+How smooth was that?**

 ??? question "What does the above output mean?"